metabase/metabase/docs/permissions/data-sandboxes-draft.md

 - Put any SQL questions that include the Email column in a separate collection.
 - Set the [collection permissions](../permissions/collections.md) to **No access** for sandboxed groups that should not see the Email column.

 [Collection permissions](../permissions/collections.md) must be used to prevent sandboxed groups from viewing saved SQL questions that reference sandboxed tables.
-That's why, when you create an advanced sandbox, you have to put the saved SQL question (the one you want to display in the sandbox) in an admin-only collection.
+That's why, when you create an custom sandbox, you have to put the saved SQL question (the one you want to display in the sandbox) in an admin-only collection.

 ### Public sharing